Tips for Entering

 Entering and writing an award entry can seem a daunting task so just where do you start, and what do you need to include?

 We have made the entry forms as straightforward as we can.
 There are just a few questions and a word limit to stick to, but you can send us pictures and/or videos to back up your entry.
 All entries are completely free.

-After deciding what you might like to enter, register on the website and you will get access to an entry form.
-If you are not online, you can call Sarah Murray, Event Marketing Executive on 01772 799423 to ask for an entry form or additional help with your entry.
+After deciding which category you would like to enter, register on the website and you will get access to the entry questions.
+When you register you can go back and fill in the entry form at any time.
+If you are not online, you can call Sarah Murray, Senior Event Marketing Executive on 01772 799423 to ask for an entry form or additional help with your entry.

-The theory of entering is easy.
-Break down what the category is asking for and make sure you answer everything in the criteria.
+Break down what the category is asking for and make sure you answer every question fully.
 As one awards expert told us, ‘do not waste your time trying to impress without looking at the criteria’.

 You can make entering easier by thinking about the story you would tell someone who you had just met about what you have done.
 How would you describe what it is, what it does and its benefits?
 We want to know the background, the thinking, the process, the execution and the results.

 It is also useful to back up your story with evidence – our judges all sign up to absolute confidentiality, so the more numbers, facts and proof of the success of what you are doing, the more likely you are to grab their attention.
 If you make a claim, back it up with numbers where you can.